-If you’d like to reach out to me to feature one of my photos, or quote an article from my blog in your publication or social media, I’d absolutely love to hear from you.
+If you’d like to reach out to feature one of my photos, or quote an article from my website in your publication or social media, I’d absolutely love to hear from you.
 Please send a message to hello[at]newenglandwanderlust[dot]com.
 Use of any excerpts or photos from this website requires pre-authorization, and a direct do-follow link back to New England Wanderlust.
+Photos are released by paid license only, and I can provide pricing when you inquire.

 I do not accept any paid guest posts, freelance writers, or paid link placement on this website.
 These requests will be ignored.

-Please note that New England Wanderlust does not offer planning and itinerary services.
-Read below for more information on reaching out with a quick question, though!
+Please note that New England Wanderlust does not offer planning and itinerary services at this time.
+Read below for more information on reaching out with a quick question, though! π

 Work With Me